SharePoint/sp-dev-docs/docs/spfx/set-up-your-developer-tenant.md

 ## Next steps

-Now that you have configured your SharePoint tenant, [set up your development environment](./set-up-your-development-environment.md) to build client-side web parts.
+Now that you have configured your SharePoint subscription, [set up your development environment](./set-up-your-development-environment.md) to build client-side web parts.